yugabyte/yugabyte-db/docs/content/preview/migrate/manual-import/_index.md

 The steps below cover how to manually migrate PostgreSQL data and applications to YugabyteDB.

 {{< note title="Note" >}}
-Use [YB Voyager](../yb-voyager/) to automate the entire migration from PostgreSQL to YugabyteDB.
+Use [YugabyteDB Voyager](../yb-voyager/) to automate the entire migration from PostgreSQL to YugabyteDB.
 {{< /note >}}

 <div class="row">